 While SEO methods can get extremely detailed and thorough, the goal is to rank for specific keywords with a high search volume.
 To help you uncover keyword chances that aren’t too competitive, you’ll want to undertake keyword research.

 You’ll almost certainly come across multiple “long-tail” keyword chances that revolve around answering a question or searching for something specific.
 Not only can writing content that answers that exact query helps your site rank higher in search engines, but you’ll also be providing value to your visitors by solving a problem.

 The following is a quick summary of your SEO strategy:

-- Conducting keyword research to find terms that are relevant to your business.
+- Conduct keyword research to find terms that are relevant to your business.

 - Creating content that is relevant to those keywords while also adding value to your audience.

-- Creating links that will assist your sites gain traction in the search engines.
+- Create links that will assist your sites to gain traction in the search engines.

 Increasing the number of views and shares of your material by distributing it.